cguy777/DumbSyslogSystem/README.md

 ### native-image for DumbSyslogViewer?

 Currently there is a windows build of DumbSyslogViewer that has a self-contained JVM with a native launcher.
 If you so desire, you can also use the jpackage too to do the same for linux or any other OS with full-featured JDKs available.
 However, at this time, you cannot natively compile DumbSyslogViewer with GraalVM's native-image tool.
 Well, you can compile it, but it won't run.
 There's currently an issue with Java Swing (the GUI framework that currently powers the viewer) and the native-image tool.
 Since Java Swing is a dead framework, this realistically isn't an issue that will be resolved.

+## License

+BSD 3-Clause License

+Copyright (c) 2025, Noah McLean

+Redistribution and use in source and binary forms, with or without
+modification, are permitted provided that the following conditions are met:

+1. Redistributions of source code must retain the above copyright notice, this
+   list of conditions and the following disclaimer.

+2. Redistributions in binary form must reproduce the above copyright notice,
+   this list of conditions and the following disclaimer in the documentation
+   and/or other materials provided with the distribution.

+3. Neither the name of the copyright holder nor the names of its
+   contributors may be used to endorse or promote products derived from
+   this software without specific prior written permission.

+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"
+AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE
+IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
+DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE
+FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL
+DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR
+SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER
+CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY,
+OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
+OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.